OISF/suricata/doc/userguide/devguide/codebase/contributing/code-submission-process.rst

 Pull Requests
 ~~~~~~~~~~~~~

 A github pull request is actually just a pointer to a branch in your tree.
-Github provides a review interface that we use.
+GitHub provides a review interface that we use.

 #.
 A branch can only be used in for an individual PR.
 #.
 A branch should not be updated after the pull request